Kuinox/NupkgDeterministicator/Readme.md

 More at https://reproducible-builds.org/.

-# So why NuGet don't do it by default ?
+# So why NuGet don't allow you to do it ?

 NuGet did implement the feature, but [rolled it back](https://github.com/NuGet/Home/issues/8599) soon after, because it was a breaking change for some deploy tool.
 Basically, because the date of the dll is older or equal to the dll deployed, the tool doesn't deploy it.